Desirability, Viability, and Feasibility

 Applying the Innovation Drivers

 When I start to work on a new product, I use the three drivers to understand where innovation occurs and how much uncertainty is present in the development effort.
-I usually apply the drivers by creating a Vision Board sketching the product’s target users and customers, the needs to be addressed, the key features, and the value the product should create together with the product owner and the development team.
+I usually apply the drivers by creating a Product Vision Board sketching the product’s target users and customers, the needs to be addressed, the key features, and the value the product should create together with the product owner and the development team.
 We then explore and mark the areas of uncertainty.

 Here is how this can work in practice: I recently met with the team members of a new product development project of a major UK retailer.
 The team’s vision was to create new software in order to increase the revenue generated from creating custom solutions for the company’s customers.
 Together, we created the following product vision board using a piece of flip chart paper and adhesive notes (the details on the notes have been blurred to hide the details):